-I am an associate professor in the University of Leeds Department of Philosophy and Director of the University of Leeds Program in Philosophy, Politics and Economics.
+I am an associate professor in the Northeastern University Department of Philosophy and Religion.

-My current research project approaches questions in normative ethics and political theory from the perspective of practical agency embedded in a social world.
+My primary areas of research are in moral and political philosophy.
+I've also published in jurisprudence and philosophy of action.
+I explore questions in normative ethics and political theory from the perspective of practical agency embedded in a social world.
 This involves drawing from research in psychology, urban geography, architecture, disability studies, technology studies, literary theory, and economics.